dgyoungk/nodejsnotes/README.md

-# Notes App created with NodeJS
+# Notes App from Node.js Web Development 5th edition

 ### Created with ES6 modules with a bit of CommonJS